agiza/serverless-budget/README.md

 Test the email receiver.

 ```
-$ ./test-email-receiver.sh # this modifies a row in prod
+$ ./test-email-receiver.sh # this modifies prod
 ```

 Test budget reset, which is invoked periodically by a CloudWatch event rule.